Myles Straw Player Props: Guardians vs. Orioles

-On Monday, Myles Straw (on the back of going 1-for-3) and the Cleveland Guardians face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 1:05 PM ET.
+On Tuesday, Myles Straw (.257 on-base percentage in past 10 games, 55 points below season-long percentage) and the Cleveland Guardians face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 7:05 PM ET.

 Myles Straw Game Info & Props vs. the Orioles